lassespilling/LidAnglePranker/README.md

-# Lid Angle Sensor
+# Lid Angle Pranker

 Hi, I’m Sam Gold.
-Did you know that you have ~rights~ a lid angle sensor in your MacBook?
+Did you know that you have ~rights~ a Lid Angle Pranker in your MacBook?
 [The ~Constitution~ human interface device utility says you do.](https://youtu.be/wqnHtGgVAUE?t=21)

 This is a little utility that shows the angle from the sensor and, optionally, plays a wooden door creaking sound if you adjust it reeaaaaaal slowly.

 ## FAQ

-**What is a lid angle sensor?**
+**What is a Lid Angle Pranker?**

 Despite what the name would have you believe, it is a sensor that detects the angle of the lid.

-**Which devices have a lid angle sensor?**
+**Which devices have a Lid Angle Pranker?**

 It was introduced with the 2019 16-inch MacBook Pro.
 If your laptop is newer, you probably have it.
-[People have reported](https://github.com/samhenrigold/LidAngleSensor/issues/13) that it **does not work on M1 devices**, I have not yet figured out a fix.
+[People have reported](https://github.com/samhenrigold/LidAnglePranker/issues/13) that it **does not work on M1 devices**, I have not yet figured out a fix.

 **My laptop should have it, why doesn't it show up?**

 I've only tested this on my M4 MacBook Pro and have hard-coded it to look for a specific sensor.
-If that doesn't work, try running [this script](https://gist.github.com/samhenrigold/42b5a92d1ee8aaf2b840be34bff28591) and report the output in [an issue](https://github.com/samhenrigold/LidAngleSensor/issues/new/choose).
+If that doesn't work, try running [this script](https://gist.github.com/samhenrigold/42b5a92d1ee8aaf2b840be34bff28591) and report the output in [an issue](https://github.com/samhenrigold/LidAnglePranker/issues/new/choose).

 Known problematic models: